Dan III of Wallachia

-Dan the Younger (executed in April 1460) (Also known as Dan the Pretender) was a pretender to the throne of Wallachia from 1456 to 1460.
-He was the son of Dan II of Wallachia who died fighting for the throne in 1431.
+Dan the Younger, also known as Dan the Pretender (executed in April 1460), was a pretender to the throne of Wallachia from 1456 to 1460.
+He was the son of Dan II of Wallachia, who died fighting for the throne in 1431.
 After Dan's brother, Vladislav II of Wallachia, was killed by their cousin, Vlad Dracula, in a duel in 1456, Dan settled in Brașov.
 Besides Dan, Vlad Dracula's half-brother, Vlad the Monk, and Dan's brother, Basarab Laiotă, laid claim to Wallachia against Dracula.

-Dan tried to seize Wallachia with the support of the burghers of the town, but he was defeated and captured in a battle near Rucăr.
-He was forced to dig his own grave before being beheaded.
+Dan tried to seize Wallachia with the support of the burghers of the town but was defeated and captured in a battle near Rucăr.
+He was forced to dig his own grave before he was beheaded.

 Early life

 Dan was the brother of Vladislav II of Wallachia, a son of Dan II of Wallachia.
 Dan II died fighting for Wallachia against his cousin, Alexander I Aldea, in 1431.
 Vladislav II seized Wallachia from Alexander Aldea's brother, Vlad II, with the support of John Hunyadi, Governor of Hungary, in late 1447.
 After Vladislav II submitted himself to the Ottoman Sultan, Mehmed II, Hunyadi supported Vlad II's son, Vlad Dracula, to invade Wallachia and seize the throne after 15 April 1456.
 Vladislav II was captured and beheaded during the invasion.